RitioL/PolyFatigueCrackSim/README.md

     sed -i 's/\r$//' neper.sh
     ```
 3. **Run `editInp1.py`**
-    - **Note:** This script adds material information to the `inp` file.
+    - This script adds material information to the `inp` file.
 4. **Run `preprocessor.py`**
-    - **Note:** This script sets various simulation parameters such as analysis steps and boundary conditions.
+    - This script sets various simulation parameters such as analysis steps and boundary conditions.
 5. **Run `editInp2.py`**
-    - **Note:** This script batch modifies certain parameters.
+    - This script batch modifies certain parameters.

 ### Execution:
 6. **Run `startup.bat`**
-    - **Note:** This script batch is located in the `workplace` and is used to submit the jobs to Abaqus.
+    - This script batch is located in the `workplace` and is used to submit the jobs to Abaqus.
 The current startup batch is capable of monitoring the command window (see `monitor.ps1` in `workplace`) and resolving stalls caused by Singular Matrix issues.

 ### Post-processing:
 7. **Run `postprocessor1.py`**
-    - **Note:** This script is used to filter out cracks that do not meet the length standard.
+    - This script is used to filter out cracks that do not meet the length standard.
 This script extracts the `philsm` information from the last frame of the Odb file, analyzes whether the crack length meets the specified standard, and deletes any folders that do not meet the standard.
     ![The workflow of postprocessor1](images/postprocessor1.png)
 8. **Run `postprocessor2.py`**
-    - **Note:** The crack image in the final frame may have a path that turns back, which does not meet our requirements.
+    - The crack image in the final frame may have a path that turns back, which does not meet our requirements.
 Therefore, this script is designed to identify key frames before the crack turns back and to generate plots.
 This script extracts the `philsm` information from selected frames of the Odb file and generates EBSD and crack images.
     ![The workflow of postprocessor2](images/postprocessor2.png)
 9. **Run `postprocessor3.py`**
-    - **Note:** This script is used to manually identify key frames before the crack turns back.
+    - This script is used to manually identify key frames before the crack turns back.
 While the first two scripts generally produce cracks that meet the length standard and do not contain curved sections, there are still a few cases that require manual intervention.

-## 2.UMAT Instructions:
+## 2.UMAT and UDMGINI Instructions:
-- `subroutines3_revised.for` is located in the `workplace`, which adds an early-stopping mechanism to the original version `huang_umat_97.for` and is revised by multiplying certain terms by 2 according to https://www.zhihu.com/question/45491271/answer/1192511740
+- `subroutines3_revised.for` is located in the `workplace`.
+In addition to the implicit `UMAT` from the original version `huang_umat_97.for`, it incorporates an an early-stopping mechanism includes the subroutine `UDMGINI`, which controls the initiation of damage.
+Certain terms in `UMAT` have been revised by multiplying by 2 according to https://www.zhihu.com/question/45491271/answer/1192511740.
+- The mechanism of `UDMGINI` involves comparing the accumulated plastic strain values across the twelve slip systems (4 slip planes × 3 slip directions) of the (FCC/BCC) crystal.
+The slip plane corresponding to the slip system with the largest accumulated strain is identified and passed to the main program controlled by Abaqus.

 ## 3.Neper Cases:
 - Some neper cases are shown here, which might help you to build polycrystalline models.